A framework for realisable data-driven active flow control using model predictive control applied to a simplified truck wake: Results

 \subsection{Efficacy of SHAP-based sensor selection}

 An important step towards a practical implementation is minimising the required sensor count.
 Following training of the latent dynamics model with the full set of $90$ sensors, we employ the SHAP methodology to identify the most informative sensors to predict the state in the latent coordinate space.
 The importance of each sensor, quantified as the mean absolute SHAP value, is visualised in Figure~\ref{fig:SHAP} (a).
 The results clearly indicate that the most critical sensors are concentrated at the base of the vehicle.
 This finding is physically intuitive, as these sensors are closer to the region affected by flow detachment; thus, they are sensing the pressure fluctuations associated with the vortex shedding dynamics of the wake.
 In contrast, sensors located further upstream on the sides of the vehicle, where the flow is largely attached, contribute significantly less information to the model, at least as far as the wake control is concerned.
-This finding underscores the ability of SHAP analysis to autonomously identify the most physically relevant sensor locations.
+This finding indicates that the SHAP analysis identifies the physically relevant regions for sensing the wake, although the specific sensor selected within each region is subject to the strong local correlation of the surface pressure field.
+We assess the stability of this selection and its sensitivity to the multicollinearity of the sensor array in \ref{app:shap_robustness}.